centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 You can find the installers in **Monitoring > Map > Desktop Client** or [here](https://download.centreon.com/?action=product&product=centreon-map&version=23.04&secKey=9ae03a4457fa0ce578379a4e0c8b51f2).

-> For performance considerations, we highly recommand to have less than 5, 10
+> For performance considerations, we highly recommend having fewer than 5 users, or in any case
-> users maximum connected at the same time manipulating views.
+> a maximum of 10 connected at the same time manipulating views.

 ### Installation